phy25/tweetpi/README.md

 Windows usage: not tested yet (does not work indeed), but it's more convenient if you are using Windows 10 + [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-## Obtain service token
+## Obtain the service token

 You need to prepare your Twitter API token and Google Cloud Vision API service account JSON.

+### Twitter

-Twitter: Go to https://developer.twitter.com/en/apply/user and apply (Though this is harder than before :-( ).
+Go to https://developer.twitter.com/en/apply/user and apply (Though this is harder than before :-( ).
 If you (already) have one, go to https://apps.twitter.com/ to obtain the following information, and fill them into options with `TweetPI()`.
 Note that we need read-only or broader access.

 - Consumer Key (API Key) -> `options.twitter_consumer_key`
 - Consumer Secret (API Secret) -> `options.twitter_consumer_secret`
 - Access Token -> `options.twitter_access_token`
 - Access Token Secret -> `options.twitter_access_secret`

+### Google

-Google: Follow https://cloud.google.com/vision/docs/quickstart#set_up_your_project (only "Set up your project " part) to set up your project and [enable "Cloud Vision API"](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.107360394.-90131543.1534915532).
+Follow https://cloud.google.com/vision/docs/quickstart#set_up_your_project (only "Set up your project " part) to set up your project and [enable "Cloud Vision API"](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.107360394.-90131543.1534915532).
 You don't need to create a Cloud Storage bucket for using TweetPI.

 Then you need to obtain a service account key (in JSON).
 If you don't have one, go to https://console.cloud.google.com/apis/credentials/serviceaccountkey, follow the guide (you don't need to choose a role for using TweetPI), choose JSON, and download the `.json` file.